-Several readers asked me whether they could use AI to calculate taxes after reading my previous post AI Gives Better Answers Than Google.
+Several readers asked me whether they could use AI to calculate taxes after reading my stories about AI helping me with home electrical and water heater problems in the previous post AI Gives Better Answers Than Google.
 They want a tax projection to help with setting tax withholding, paying estimated taxes, or planning for Roth conversions.

 The Quiz